This survey looks at the experiences of people using type 1 and type 3 urgent and emergency care services.

 Interactions with staff

-- 79% of type 1 patients and 86% of type 3 patients said that health professionals ‘definitely’ listened to what they had to say.
+- 84% of patients who used Type 3 services said health professionals ‘definitely’ listened to what they had to say.

-- 84% of type 1 patients said that they were ‘definitely’ given enough privacy when being examined or treated.
-For type 3 patients, 91% said this.
+- 88% of Type 3 patients said they were ‘definitely’ given enough privacy when being examined and treated, although lower than 91% in 2020.